YINI-lang/YINI-spec/YINI-Specification.md

 For details about whitespace and control characters, see Section 3.2, "Whitespace and Indentation".

 ### 2.2.
 File Extension
 YINI files SHOULD use the `.yini` file extension.
-This extension helps clearly identify the file type and ensures proper handling by tools and parsers designed for the YINI format.
+This extension makes it easier to identify the file type and ensures proper handling by tools and parsers designed for the YINI format.

+#### 2.2.1.
+Strict-Mode Filename Suffix

+YINI files meant to be parsed and validated in strict mode MAY use the filename suffix `.strict.yini`.

+This suffix is a naming convention only.
+It does not automatically switch the parser into strict mode.
+The parser, tool, API, command-line option, or host application configuration remains responsible for selecting the active parsing mode.

+Implementations MAY use the `.strict.yini` suffix to provide helpful diagnostics.
+For example, if a file named `config.strict.yini` is parsed in lenient mode, an implementation SHOULD report a warning or mode-mismatch diagnostic.

+The `.strict.yini` suffix does not replace `@yini strict`, and it does not replace strict-mode validation.
+A file using this suffix MUST still satisfy all strict-mode requirements when parsed in strict mode.

 ### 2.3.
 Optional Shebang (`#!`)
 For Unix-based systems, a shebang (#!) is commonly used in script files to specify the interpreter or tool to use. **The shebang is only special on the first line.** In all other positions, `#` begins a normal comment.